tuplejump/kafka-connect-cassandra/README.md

 ## CassandraSink
 It stores Kafka SinkRecord in Cassandra tables.
 Currently, we only support STRUCT type in the SinkRecord.
 The STRUCT can have multiple fields with primitive fieldtypes.
-We assume one-to-one mapping between the column names in the Cassandra sink table and the field names.
+By default, we assume one-to-one mapping between the column names in the Cassandra sink table and the field names.

 Say, the SinkRecords has the following STRUCT value
 ```